-Output Compare Units
+16.7 Output Compare Units

 The 16-bit comparator continuously compares TCNT1 with the Output Compare Register (OCR1x).
 If TCNT equals OCR1x the comparator signals a match.
 A match will set the Output Compare Flag (OCF1x) at the next timer clock cycle.
 If enabled (OCIE1x = 1), the Output Compare Flag generates an output compare interrupt.
 The OCF1x Flag is automatically cleared when the interrupt is executed.
 Alternatively the OCF1x Flag can be cleared by software by writing a logical one to its I/O bit location.
 The Waveform Generator uses the match signal to generate an output according to operating mode set by the Waveform Generation mode (WGM13:0) bits and Compare Output mode (COM1x1:0) bits.
-The TOP and BOTTOM signals are used by the Waveform Generator for handling the special cases of the extreme values in some modes of operation (See "Modes of Operation" on page 97.)
+The TOP and BOTTOM signals are used by the Waveform Generator of page 96.)

-A special feature of output compare unit A allows it to define the Timer/Counter TOP value (that is, counter resolution).
+A special feature of output compare unit A allows it to define the Timer/Counter TOP value (i.e., counter resolution).
 In addition to the counter resolution, the TOP value defines the period time for waveforms generated by the Waveform Generator.

-Figure 43 shows a block diagram of the output compare unit.
+Figure 16-4 shows a block diagram of the output compare unit.
 The small "n" in the register and bit names indicates the device number (n = 1 for Timer/Counter1), and the "x" indicates output compare unit (A/B).
 The elements of the block diagram that are not directly a part of the output compare unit are gray shaded.

-Figure 43.
+Figure 16-4.
 Output Compare Unit, Block Diagram